G33kFreak/repairBot/README.md

 # repairBot
-Telegram bot for laptop workshop
+Telegram bot for laptop workshop based on python and telegram bot API